 When looking at the location of rivers and the amount of streamflow in rivers, the key concept is the river's "watershed".
 What is a watershed?
 Easy, if you are standing on ground right now, just look down.
 You're standing, and everyone is standing, in a watershed.
-A watershed is the area of land where all of the water that falls in it and drains off of it goes into the same place.
+A watershed is the area of land where all of the water that falls in it and drains off of it goes to a common outlet.
 Watersheds can be as small as a footprint or large enough to encompass all the land that drains water into rivers that drain into Chesapeake Bay, where it enters the Atlantic Ocean.
-This map shows one set of watersheds in the continental United States; these are known as National 8-digit hydrologic units (watersheds).
+This map shows one set of watershed boundaries in the continental United States; these are known as National 8-digit hydrologic units (watersheds).

 A watershed is a precipitation collector

 Most of the precipitation that falls within the drainage area of a stream's monitoring site collects in the stream and eventually flows by the monitoring site.
 Many factors, some listed below, determine how much of the streamflow will flow by the monitoring site.
 Imagine that the whole basin is covered with a big (and strong) plastic sheet.
 Then if it rained one inch, all of that rain would fall on the plastic, run downslope into gulleys and small creeks and then drain into main stream.
 Ignoring evaporation and any other losses, and using a 1-square mile example watershed, then all of the approximately 17,378,560 gallons of water that fell (you can use our interactive rainfall calculator to find out how many gallons of water fall during a storm) as rainfall would eventually flow by the watershed-outflow point.

 Not all precipitation that falls in a watershed flows out